 Exact enrolment dates and instructions will be advertised online and in local papers once they're confirmed.
-Visit http://www.dumgal. gov.uk/article/15241/School-places for more information
+Visit www.dumgal.gov. uk/article/15241/School-places for more information

 Transfer from primary to secondary school will be dealt with by direct approach to parents from individual primary schools.
-Information regarding catchment areas can be found on the Council's website by accessing "Find My Nearest" https:// apps.dumgal.gov.uk/findnearest?q=.
+Information regarding catchment areas can be found on the Council's website by accessing "Near Me"

 For those young people leaving school, the next step to a positive destination is supported by your school and the local authority with our local and national partners.
-For more information about our Youth Guarantee see page 20 of this handbook
+For more information about our Youth Guarantee see page 20 of this handbook.